 Unsupported SQL Server Features for In-Memory OLTP

 This topic discusses SQL Server features that are not supported for use with memory-optimized objects.
+Plus, the final section lists features that were unsupported for In-Memory OLTP, but later became supported.

 SQL Server Features Not Supported for In-Memory OLTP